Proven-Paradox/shaper-system/Handbook.md

 At the end of every round during a chase, everyone involved that moved that round must make an Endure check.
 This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next turn.
 On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next turn.
 If your Endurance score goes negative, you lose that much HP every time you move a square of your own volition.

-### Momentum and Concealment
-//TODO Remove and rework
-The Quarry starts with a Concealment score equal to their Hero Tier + Finesse + Mind, and the Hunter starts with a Momentum score of Hero Tier + Strength + Soul.
-Different starting circumstances might modify these scores--a thief caught red handed might start with a much lower Concealment score for example.
-These scores track how difficult it is for the Quarry to lose their pursuers.
-This will be discussed in more detail in the Lose Them action in the next section.

 ### Actions During Chases
 There are a few things one can do that is specific to chase scenes to consider.